jeremyButtler/freezeTB/README.md

 ## Windows

 I would reccomend using the windows raylib exe (binary) in the `bin` folder.
-Copy `ftbRay.exe` (may be `ftbRay`) to your desktop.
-Then copy the `freezeTBFiles` to your desktop.
+Unzip the `windowsFtb` folder in `bin` and then copy the contents to your desktop.
+It should have the `ftbRay.exe` file and the `ftbResources` folder.
+If you want minimap2 support you will need to compile minimap2 and add it to the `ftbResources` folder.

 There is a TclTk version, but it requires installing Magic splat and visual studio build tools.
 The raylib version is the binary.

-**TODO: add the binary**

-Harder way, install the visual studio build tools, then open a developer terminal, then you might be able to double click `winRayInstall.bat` script in the `windows` directory.
+Harder way, install the visual studio build tools then you might be able to double click `winRayInstall.bat` script in the `windows` directory (works for visual studio 2022).

-If that fails, in a developer terminal, try:
+If that fails, in the x64 developer terminal, try:

 ```
 cd /path/to/freezeTB;